tiffanty/Farbucks-Coffee-Vending-Machine/README.md

 Features:

 Users can select from three types of beverages:

-    - Regular Coffee ($1.10)  customizable with sugar & milk.
+- Regular Coffee ($1.10) - customizable with sugar & milk

-    - Espresso ($2.00) customizable with sugar & milk.
+- Espresso ($2.00) - customizable with sugar & milk

-    - Cappuccino ($3.15) customizable with sugar only (no milk option).
+- Cappucino ($3.15) - customizable with sugar only (no milk option).

 Condiment customization: